Things to see and do - Tipperary

 In a peaceful countryside location, this 4-star hotel offers spacious accommodation and superb facilities, including a leisure centre, spa and golf course.
 With great access to the region’s major road network, the hotel is on the N24, the main Limer..

-Just down the road from The Rock of Cashel, a vibrant, popular eatery set next to big sister 'Chez Hans' and run by the same family.
-Closely set tables and art-covered walls.
-Tasty, unfussy dishes crafted from local ingredients.
-Arrive early as you c..
+Located just down the road from the Rock of Cashel; a vibrant, popular eatery set next to big sister 'Chez Hans' and run by the same family.
+Sit at closely set tables amongst an interesting collection of art.
+Tasty, unfussy lunchtime dishes are craft..

 Mount Anglesby IRL - Clogheen